-The Sample: Milani Liquif’Eye Liquid-Like Eye Liner Automatic Propel Pencil in #07 Purple Review & Swatches
+The Sample: Milani Liquif’Eye Liquid-Like Eye Liner Automatic Propel Pencil in #07 Purple (Review, Swatches & Photos)

 There are some events which occur in our lives, dear readers, that undeniably change us forever.
 Like the day you graduate college, the day you get married, the birth of a child…but the day you finally find an eyeliner that, by the end of the day, doesn’t leave people wondering if your long-lost relative is part raccoon?
 Priceless.
 At least it is if you’re like me and have spent half your life trying to find said eyeliner.
 For me, that eyeliner happened to be Make Up For Ever’s Aqua Eyes liner.
 It’s smooth, creamy, pigmented, and most importantly: doesn’t smudge or run!!!
 I’ve been so happy with this eyeliner that I haven’t felt the need to stray since discovering it a few years ago…that is, until now.